Uniqueness and Zeroth-Order Analysis of Weak Solutions to the Non-cutoff Boltzmann equation: Littlewood-Paley analysis on kinetic equations

-with $\ve,\beta\in(0,\frac{s}{2(1+2s)})$, and
+with $\ve\in(0,\min\{\fr{s}{2(1+2s)},\fr{1-s}{2(1+2s)}\})$, and

-To close the constraints \eqref{choice10} and \eqref{condition1}, we first choose as in Subsection \ref{SecCloseApriori} below, where $s''=s''(s,d)>0$ is a fixed constant.
-We then choose $l_1=l_1(\ga,s,d)>0$ sufficiently large (and hence $l_0>0$ sufficiently large) so that the third through fifth lines of \eqref{choice10} are satisfied.
-Lastly, we choose $\ve>0$ sufficiently small so that the last line \eqref{choice10} is satisfied.
-For the constraint \eqref{condition1}, we simply choose $A_0,C_0>0$ sufficiently, then choose $\om_0>0$ sufficiently large, and finally choose $T>0$ sufficiently small so that \eqref{condition1} is fulfilled, where the choice of $T>0$ depends on $M_0,A_0,\om_0,\rho_0,C_0,\ga,s,d$.
-Therefore, the right-hand terms in \eqref{es21c} can be absorbed by the left hand, and we deduce $f=0$.
+To close the constraints \eqref{choice10} and \eqref{condition1}.
+Using the first line of \eqref{choice10} with $s\in(0,1)$, we then choose $l_1=l_1(\ga,s,d)>0$ sufficiently large (and hence $l_0>0$ sufficiently large) so that the second through fifth lines of \eqref{choice10} are satisfied.
+Lastly, we choose $\ve\in(0,\fr{s}{2(1+2s)})$ sufficiently small so that the sixth through ninth conditions in \eqref{choice10} are satisfied.
+On the other hand, using $C_0^{-1}=A_0\om_0^{-2s}$, the constraint \eqref{condition1} can be reduced to